robertfmurdock/ze-great-tools/README.md

 ### Tagger CLI

-A opinionated program for automatic semantic versioning via git tags and information in commits.
+An opinionated program for automatic semantic versioning via git tags and information in commits.

 See its [README](tools/tagger-cli/README.md) for more.